abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 > 1. Each object has to have the identity morphism.
 > 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.

-Looks like we have law number 2 covered.
-What about that other one --- the identity law?
+Looks like we have law number 2 covered, with transitivity.
+What about the identity law?
 We have it too, under the name *reflexivity*.

 ![Reflexivity](../04_order/reflexivity.svg)